PtarmiganConsulting/REEDR/README.md

 # REEDR-O

-A repo for REEDR tied to an organization account (REEDR-Devs)
+A repo for REEDR tied to an organizational account (REEDR-Devs)